apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

 ## Setup git repositories

 - The following set of Git repositories will be used for our GitOps workflow.

     - Main GitOps repository ([https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops)): This repository contains all the ArgoCD Applications for  the `infrastructure`, `services` and `application` layers.
 Each ArgoCD Application will reference a specific K8s resource (yaml resides in a separate git repository), contain the configuration of the K8s resource, and determine where it will be deployed into the cluster.

     - Infrastructure GitOps repository ([https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-infra](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-infra)): Contains the YAMLs for cluster-wide and/or infrastructure related K8s resources managed by a cluster administrator.
 This would include `namespaces`, `clusterroles`, `clusterrolebindings`, `machinesets` to name a few.

     - Services GitOps repository ([https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-services](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-services)): Contains the YAMLs for K8s resources which will be used by the `application` layer.
 This could include `subscriptions` for Operators, YAMLs of custom resources provided, or Helm Charts for tools provided by a third party.
 These resource would usually be managed by the Administrator(s) and/or a DevOps team supporting application developers.

     - Apps GitOps repository ([https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-apps](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-apps)): Contains the YAMLs for K8s resources to deploy `applications`.
+Within this asset, we treat Managed OpenShift clusters as `applications`.

     - VM repository : Contains the YAMLs for deploying Virtual Machines.

 ### Tasks:

 1. Create a new GitHub Organization using instructions from this [GitHub documentation](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch).
 2. From each template repository, click the `Use this template` button and create a copy of the repository in your new GitHub Organization.
     ![Create repository from a template](doc/images/git-repo-template-button.png)
 3. Clone the repositories locally.

     ```bash
     mkdir -p gitops-repos